Submissions and enquiries

 The Online appendix, which includes additional information regarding the data collection procedures, ethical considerations, and interview documentation, is available at https://www.prio.org/jpr/datasets/.

 Following Conditional acceptance, authors must send their replication material to the Editorial Office at jpr@prio.org.
-The files are posted at https://www.prio.org/jpr/datasets/ when the article has been published in print.
+The files are posted at https://www.prio.org/jpr/datasets/ when the article has been published online.
 Authors are, of course, free to post the data on their own websites as well.
-Articles will not be published before the replication material have been submitted.

 19. Acknowledgements and funding